MewsSystems/gitbook-connector-api/operations/finance.md

 ## Get all accounting items

 Returns all accounting items of the enterprise that were consumed \(posted\) or will be consumed within the specified interval.
 If the `Currency` is specified, costs of the items are converted to that currency.
+Accounting items are split into [Order item](#order-item)s (consumed items such as nights or products) and [Payment item](#payment-item)s (such as cash, credit card payments or invoices).

 ### Request